Analyzing, and Planning

 Kansas communities large and small are coming together to share visions and opportunities for creating an ideal early childhood care and education system.
 From community engagement sessions to story collection, surveys, and more, here’s an overview of what we’re learning from each of you, and where we aspire to go from here.

-An overall needs assessment findings document is currently being prepared and will be submitted by the end of the year to the Administration for Children and Families as documentation of our effort on the PDG B-5 grant.
-The Needs Assessment report will also be distributed here online and through various state and local events in the near future.
+An overall needs assessment findings document has been submitted to the Administration for Children and Families as documentation of our effort on the PDG B-5 grant.
+The Needs Assessment report is available here for download and through various state and local events.

 These community engagement sessions served as an impartial forum for sharing experiences and perspectives on the early childhood care and education system now and in the future.